 My son’s preschool had lovely old oak chairs in the classroom I often daydreamed about stealing.
 These chairs are similar and entirely legal.
 I love all the kids chairs at Land Of Nod, especially this storage chair which resembles an old schoolhouse chair but with storage under the seat.

 I love this bent plywood and chrome Chip Chair at Modern Seed.
 They stack, they’ve got handles for easy moving and the shape is “inspired by the organic and curvy form of a potato chip.”
 Hey, I like potato chips!
 I’ll take 2.
 (Also, it’s on sale.)

 Look at this adorable birch plywood rocking chair from Nume.
 The safety rail and colored rings made me think it was a vintage find.
 Perhaps if you put your child in this seat they might be forced to stay still with that safety rail in place.
 But probably not.

 The Panton chair is a classic chair for adults which is why I love it shrunk down 25% for kids.
 The colors are stunning and check out how much fun kids have playing with them.
 I’d like to see a preschool classroom decked out in these chairs, I have a feeling tuition would reflect the cost.

-Another multi colored child’s chair I want to place on a stick and lick like a lollipop is this Jacobsen Series 7 chair at Kid o.
-From the site: “Jacobsen was one of the few designers to focus specifically on creating child-scale furniture and to consider the potential benefits of applying new design philosophies in school and child-care settings.”
+Another multi colored child’s chair I want to place on a stick and lick like a lollipop is this Jacobsen Series 7 chair .
+“Jacobsen was one of the few designers to focus specifically on creating child-scale furniture and to consider the potential benefits of applying new design philosophies in school and child-care settings.”

 I had no idea Emeco made a tiny version of their classic aluminum chairs.
 Now that I know, I wish I could justify the purchase of two to go with our new knock off kitchen bar stools.
 I’ll keep trying.